-In Switzerland, acquisition vehicles are primarily organised as a corporation (Aktiengesellschaft) (AG), and in rare cases as a limited liability company (Gesellschaft mit beschränkter Haftung) (GmbH).
+In Switzerland, acquisition vehicles are primarily organised as a corporation (Aktiengesellschaft) (AG), and as a limited liability company (Gesellschaft mit beschränkter Haftung) (GmbH).

-An AG can issue registered shares or bearer shares and offer such shares to the public and have its shares listed on a stock exchange.
+An AG can issue registered shares.
+If such company is listed on a stock exchange or the shares that are issued are intermediated securities, the AG may issue bearer shares.
 An AG must have a share capital of at least CHF100,000 of which at least 20% of the nominal value of each share (at least CHF50,000 in total) has to be paid in (unless bearer shares are issued, in which case 100% of the nominal value of each share must be paid in).